StefanoBelli/serverless-data-pipeline/README.md

 NOTE: that on the first time it is being run, injector will download the dataset from my own Google Drive public folder

-NOTE: limiting the rate by using --every-ms is strongly reccomended to avoid account deactivation (lots of lambdas running at the same time)
+NOTE: limiting the HTTP request issuing rate by using --every-ms is **strongly** reccomended to avoid account deactivation (lots of lambdas running at the same time)

 ### Optional: enabling authentication